adamxjohns/MIDS_capstone/README.md

 Mixed Network: 63% (approximate - update with final notebook results)

 **Further Work**
+- Optimizing image recognition using Resnet or other pre-trained classifier with appropriate weights
+- Better approaches to determine if tabular data could be more effectively used i.e. ensemble models
+- Exploring data to find a better parametric approximation of real FVC progression or classification problem (i.e. quartiles)
-Optimizing image recognition using Resnet or other pre-trained classifier with appropriate weights Better approaches to determine if tabular data could be more effectively used i.e. ensemble models Determining when mixed networks are better than individual approaches - here it seems the perceptron performance reduced the CNN; for what kinds of problems would it improve outcomes?
+- Determining when mixed networks are better than individual approaches - here it seems the perceptron performance reduced the CNN; for what kinds of problems or data sources would it improve outcomes?

 **Conclusions**
 This task is particularly challenging - limited data, limited measurements, sparse info on baseline characteristics.
-CNN performance was impressive and improved over tabular data.
-Imaging should definitely be considered for use alongside demographic/patient characteristics for tasks that involve informed predictions of likely disease progression at baseline and understanding/segmenting patients.
+CNN performance was impressive and improved over tabular data; approaching range of clinical utility but still likely too low in practice; would need to be validated on larger datasets.
+Nonetheless CNN improved on tabular data only.
+Should be considered for use alongside demographic/patient characteristics for tasks that involve informed predictions of likely disease progression at baseline and understanding/segmenting patients.